 Ever wondered what a Software Test Analyst does?
 Well, at Delio they play a crucial part in the software development lifecycle, constantly testing our platforms and new features to ensure that they run smoothly for clients.
 They also verify new features and ensure these are ready to be used.
-Senior Test Analyst Kim explains her role at Delio and how she got into testing.
+As part of our ‘Careers at Delio’ series, Senior Test Analyst Kim explains her role and how she got into testing.

 What does your typical day as a Test Analyst entail?

 The first thing I do is get a coffee with some of the team and look through Jira – a piece of software that we use to have an overview of all the coding and release work.

 I then go through previously blocked and failed test tickets to see if they are ready to be tested.
 Blocked tickets are untestable and identify errors made during the development phase.
 These will need to be fixed before they can be taken further and re-tested.